gila/README.md

 Markdown

-Gila is a Rust microkernel OS, inspired by the Xinu embedded OS, as well as Linux.
-I aim to implement multitasking and different users for processes, and eventually a filesystem.
+Gila is a Rust microkernel OS, inspired by microkernel projects such as seL4 and Redox.
+I aim to implement multitasking, userspace drivers, IPC, and sandboxing.
 I do not aim to make it POSIX-compatible, but it will likely end up sharing many features with POSIX operating systems.
+Its design philosophy is focused around simplicity, isolation, modularity, and minimal privilege.

 ## Features